 Want your abs to pop?
 Although nothing here targets the abs specifically, the below compound exercises will require you to use your core a lot.
 Consider buying an ab roller and using our favourite core exercises if you want to get a six-pack.

 Don't forget to get your protein

-Bulking is a popular word among bodybuilders, it means putting on weight so your body can transform your carb and fat reserves into muscle mass.
-This definitely doesn't mean you can gorge yourself on pizza and pasta all day long, though.
+Bulking is a popular word among bodybuilders: it means putting on weight so your body can transform your carb and fat reserves into muscle mass.
+Bulking doesn't mean you can gorge yourself on pizza and pasta all day long, though.

-With creatine, we recommend you get the unflavoured variety because it mixes well with any liquid and you only need a small amount to keep your creatine levels saturated.
-This means you can mix your 3-5 grams of creatine with anything in the morning (water, juice, even coffee) without having to worry about an aftertaste.
+With creatine, we recommend getting the unflavoured variety because it mixes well with any liquid.
+You only need a small amount to keep your creatine levels saturated, so you can combine your daily dose of 3-5 grams of creatine with anything in the morning (water, juice, even coffee) without having to worry about an aftertaste.

 FREE NATIVE UNION ECLIPSE 3-WAY USB CHARGER WHEN YOU SUBSCRIBE